iapyeh/sshscript/examples/ex-tcpdump.md

 ## Scenario:

 A SIP server with a public IP address is always under attack.
-It might not be a big security problem.
-But they generate a large amount of logs and are quite noisy, especially when we are relying on log files for debugging.
-This example demonstrates how to filter out attacking IP addresses of a SIP server by watching the output of tcpdump.
+This may not be a big problem in terms of security.
+However, especially if we rely on log files for debugging, they generate a large amount of logs and are quite noisy.
+This example shows how to filter out attack IP addresses from a SIP server by looking at the output of tcpdump.

 ## example.spy